SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/sekoiaio_docker_concentrator.md

 sudo docker compose stop
 ```

-**To delete the concentrator (the concentrator needs to be stopped):**
+**To delete the concentrator (the concentrator needs to be stopped first):**
 ```bash
 sudo docker compose rm
 ```

 ## Troubleshooting
-You can't the logs in your community ?
-No worries this section will give you the advice to see what is happening.
+You can't see the logs in your community ?
+No worries this section will provide you some advices to see what is happening.

 ### Step 1: check if the events are received by the concentrator
 To check if the events are received by the concentrator, you can run the following command that will display all the last logs received: